influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/tick/syntax.md

         .as('used')
    ...
    ```
    In Example 15 two values from the data frame are accessed.
-In the `where()` method call the lambda expression uses the tag `"cpu"` to filter the data frame down to only datapoints whose "cpu" tag equals the literal value of `'cpu-total'`.
+In the `where()` method call, the lambda expression uses the tag `"cpu"` to filter the data frame down to only datapoints whose "cpu" tag equals the literal value of `'cpu-total'`.
 The chaining method `eval()` also takes a lambda expression that accesses the field `"usage-idle"` to calculate cpu processing power 'used'.
 Note that the `groupBy()` method uses a string literal `'host'` to be matched to a tag name in the data series.
 It will then group the data by this tag.

    * **Named lambda expression results** &ndash; Lambda expression results get named and added as fields to the data set using an `as()` method.
 Think of the `as()` method functioning just like the 'AS' keyword in InfluxQL.
 See the `eval()` method in Example 15 above.
 The results of lambda expressions can be accessed in other Lambda expressions with double quotation marks, and in method calls with single quotes, just like data tags and fields.